gohugoio/hugoDocs/content/en/commands/hugo_new_theme.md

 ---
 title: "hugo new theme"
 slug: hugo_new_theme
-url: /commands/hugo_new_theme/
+url: /docs/reference/commands/hugo_new_theme/
 ---
 ## hugo new theme

-Create a new theme (skeleton)
+Create a new theme

 ### Synopsis

-Create a new theme (skeleton) called [name] in ./themes.
+Create a new theme with the specified name in the ./themes directory.
-New theme is a skeleton.
-Please add content to the touched files.
-Add your name to the copyright line in the license and adjust the theme.toml file according to your needs.
+This generates a functional theme including template examples and sample content.

 ```
 hugo new theme [name] [flags]